 The demand for oil always says the IEA, should continue to grow (for me not even that) driven by developing countries and their growing populations.
 However, it is not expected to return to pre-pandemic levels until 2023.

-Demand for gasoline is unlikely to recover.
+Gasoline demand is unlikely to recover.
 Very unlikely.
-The increased demand in developing countries will be offset by the shift of consumers to electric vehicles, manufacturers improving fuel efficiency and companies increasing smartworking.
+Increased demand in developing countries will be offset by consumers switching to electric vehicles, manufacturers improving fuel efficiency and companies increasing smart working.

 Meanwhile, prices are rising everywhere